 Prof Leanne Williams (Stanford University, USA) was the lead on this project, with co-investigators including Prof Peter Schofield (NeuRA and UNSW, Australia), and Prof Robert Paul (Missouri University, USA).
-Dr Justine Gatt and Dr Stacey Kuan were the postdoctoral research fellows on this project.
+A/Prof Justine Gatt and Dr Stacey Kuan were the postdoctoral research fellows on this project.
 The industry partner was Brain Resource Ltd.

 This project was supported by an ARC Linkage Grant (Williams, Schofield, Paul; LP0455104, 2004 – 2007).
 Dr Justine Gatt and Dr Stacey Kuan were postdoctoral research fellows working on this project.

 Key Outcomes & Publications

 Chu DA, Bryant RA, Gatt JM, Harris AWF.
 (2018).
 Cumulative childhood interpersonal trauma is associated with reduced cortical differentiation between threat and non-threat faces in PTSD adults.
 Australian and New Zealand Journal of Psychiatry, Accepted 6th February 2018.

 Chu D, Bryant RA, Gatt JM, Harris AWF (2016).
 Failure to differentiate between threat-related and positive emotion cues in healthy adults with childhood interpersonal or adult trauma.
 Journal of Psychiatric Research, 78, 31 – 41.